MicrosoftDocs/cpp-docs/docs/standard-library/promise-class.md

 If [set_exception](#set_exception), [set_exception_at_thread_exit](#set_exception_at_thread_exit), [set_value](#set_value), or `set_value_at_thread_exit` has already been called for a `promise` object that has the same associated asynchronous state, this method throws a `future_error` that has an error code of `promise_already_satisfied`.

-In contrast to `set_value`, the associated asynchronous state is not set to ready until after all thread-local objects in the current thread have been destroyed.
-Typically, threads that are blocked on the associated asynchronous state are not unblocked until the current thread exits.
+In contrast to `set_value`, the associated asynchronous state isn't set to ready until after all thread-local objects in the current thread have been destroyed.
+Typically, threads that are blocked on the associated asynchronous state aren't unblocked until the current thread exits.

 The first method also throws any exception that is thrown when *Val* is copied into the associated asynchronous state.